alberto-lazari/masters-thesis/chapters/implementation.typ

 Beyond the basic granted/not-granted status, no additional metadata is required for their management.

-// TODO: override individual runtime permissions (with respect to its group)
 ===== Runtime Permissions
 They are more complex,
 requiring the state model to store detailed information about their current status and history of changes.